microsoft/TemplateStudio/docs/features/identity.md

 ## Calling the Microsoft.Graph

-The MicrosoftGraphSerive class in the core project allows you to retrieve information to the user from the Microsoft Graph API, calling to the following endpoint using a HttpClient.
+The MicrosoftGraphSerive class in the core project allows you to retrieve information of the user from the Microsoft Graph API, calling the following endpoint using a HttpClient.

 _https://graph.microsoft.com/v1.0/_

-Http requests always have to add the access token as an authentication header.
+All calls add the AccessToken as an authentication header.

 ## Terminology